-Finding a fall wedding cake that is seasonal and stylish is surprisingly simple!
-In selecting our favorite cakes for the season, our editors were honestly thrilled by the options available.
-We found designs that felt quintessentially rustic, and others that felt romantic, modern, and even traditional.
-And while we admit that we may be partial to a white cake dressed in the season's best—from fresh foliage to berries and branches—we're just as into the more unexpected designs.
-From pretty cakes with seasonal touches to styles with modern metallic accents and unexpected shapes, we found autumn-inspired wedding cakes for every style couple.
+Finding a fall wedding cake that is seasonal and stylish is surprisingly simple.
+We found designs that felt quintessentially rustic, while others that felt romantic, modern, and even traditional.
+While we admit that we may be partial to a white cake dressed in the season's best—from fresh foliage to berries and branches—we're just as into the more unexpected designs.
+From pretty cakes with seasonal touches to styles with modern metallic accents and unexpected shapes, we found autumn-inspired wedding cakes for every couple's style.

-What to see what we're talking about?
-Keep reading for 29 wedding cakes that feel perfect for the fall season.
-Scroll through, save your ideas, then tweak the designs to match your wedding style, whether it's modern, rustic, romantic—or a combination of them all!
+Want to see what we're talking about?
+Keep reading for 30 fall wedding cakes that feel perfect for the season.
+Scroll through, save your ideas, then tweak the designs to match your own wedding style, whether it's modern, rustic, romantic—or a combination of them all!
 Because, moral of the story: It is possible to have a wedding cake that feels perfect for fall and right for your wedding's aesthetic, whatever that may be.

 Wildflower Cakes created this tiled confection that was hand-painted in shades of blue and orange and finished off with delicate fall leaves.